Gun industry gathers amid slumping sales, rising tensions

 Gary Ramey, the owner of a small handgun company based in Gainesville, Georgia, said his company has seen drops in sales in the past year, and the Las Vegas gathering will be especially critical to see new products and meet suppliers.

 “We’ve been busy just trying to keep our head above water in this tough market.
-It’s been difficult,” he said, adding later.
-“Our Second Amendment rights have never been under more scrutiny or attack than they are now.”
+It’s been difficult,” he said.
+He added later: “Our Second Amendment rights have never been under more scrutiny or attack than they are now.”

 Ramey has been going to the event for 20 years, well before he founded Honor Defense, a company that specializes on handguns that can be purchased with custom colors and designs.
 His is primarily a family run business that uses only American built parts.